LukeXu3543/Python--Subscription-Project/README.md

 customer demographics
 product pricing info

 This project aims to analyze the traits of different customer groups and find out their subscription pattern.
+Specifically, the project will look at the churn rates of differents groups, which helps the company to identify its target customer better.